thucchi-cs/thucchi-cs/README.md

 # Hey!
 I'm Chi!

 **I am a high school coder.
-I do a lot of competitive programming but also have been trying out some hackathons.
+I do a lot of competitive programming and hackathons.
 I'm a programmer for the FRC robotics team 9428 Cashew Chickens.
-I'm also a part of Hack Club, hosting Daydream in Springfield, Missouri, USA and also attending the Parthenon soon!
+I'm also a part of Hack Club as club leader for Springfield Hackers!
 I do some random but cool projects so you should check out my repos and follow me!**

 ## Skills
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)